Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 #### INTEGER/BIGINTEGER

-The `INTEGER` or `INT` type is an integer with min/max values of TODO FIND MIN/MAX VALUES.
-The `BIGINTEGER`/`BIGINT` is an integer value with extended min/max values of TODO FIND MIN/MAX VALUES.
+The `INTEGER` or `INT` type is an integer with a range of [-2147483648, 2147483647].
+The `BIGINTEGER`/`BIGINT` is an integer value with an extended range of [-9223372036854775808, 9223372036854775807] (wow that was terrible to type out).

 #### DECIMAL

 The `DECIMAL` type is similar to a double/float in other programming languages.
-You can usually specify the precision of the column by writing it like this: `DECIMAL(19, 2)` TODO MAKE SURE THIS IS RIGHT AND EXPLAIN WHAT "19, 2" MEANS.
+You can usually specify the precision and scale of the column by writing it like this: `DECIMAL(19, 2)`.

+**Precision** defines the total count of significant digits in the number (total number of digits on *both sides* of the decimal point).
+**Scale** defines the count of digits to the right of the decimal.

+The range of this data type is *up to 131072 digits before the decimal point; up to 16383 digits after the decimal point*.

 #### TIMESTAMP